Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Results

-The closure models are evaluated in two settings: \begin{itemize} \item \emph{A-priori}: The models predict the SFS using the exact filtered velocity field as input.
-We compute $m(\bar{u})$ for all snapshots $\bar{u}$ and models $m$. \item \emph{A-posteriori}: The models serve as closures in LES simulations, initialized from the filtered DNS velocity field.
+The closure models are evaluated in two settings: \begin{itemize} \item \emph{A priori}: The models predict the SFS using the exact filtered velocity field as input.
+We compute $m(\bar{u})$ for all snapshots $\bar{u}$ and models $m$. \item \emph{A posteriori}: The models serve as closures in LES simulations, initialized from the filtered DNS velocity field.
 The LES solution at time $t$ is denoted $S_t(m, \bar{u}_0)$, where $\bar{u}_0$ is the initial condition and $m$ is the closure model.
 The same adaptive time-stepping and forcing schemes as in the DNS are used.
-We compute $S_t$ at all snapshot times $t \in T$, at which the corresponding filtered DNS solutions are denoted $\bar{u}_t$. \end{itemize} All models ran stably in the a-posteriori setting except for Clark, which diverged around $t = 2.1$.
+We compute $S_t$ at all snapshot times $t \in T$, at which the corresponding filtered DNS solutions are denoted $\bar{u}_t$.
+Because turbulence is chaotic, the resulting pointwise solution error~\eqref{eq:tensor-error-post} saturates once the LES and reference trajectories decorrelate; we therefore report its time mean and corroborate the model ranking with statistical diagnostics that remain informative after decorrelation: energy spectra, the SFS dissipation budget, and the distribution of sub-filter dissipation. \end{itemize}

-\paragraph{Velocity fields} \Cref{fig:velocities} shows a 2D section of the $z$-component of the LES velocity fields at various times.
-All models produce similar large-scale features, except for No-model and Clark, which amplify small-scale features on the LES grid due to insufficient sub-filter dissipation.
-This is explained by \cref{fig:spectrum-data}: the Gaussian filter damps the spectrum \emph{before} the LES-grid cutoff wavenumber, so a model without sufficient dissipation allows energy to accumulate at the highest resolved wavenumbers, making the solution resemble the DNS rather than the filtered DNS.
-Smagorinsky, being overly dissipative, appears excessively smooth compared to the filtered DNS.

-\paragraph{Tensor fields} \Cref{fig:sfs} shows a 2D section at $x_3 = 1$ of the SFS components $\tau_{1 1}$, $\tau_{1 2}$, $\tau_{3 1}$, and $\tau_{3 3}$, along with the corresponding a-priori model predictions.
-All four structural closures visually resemble the reference SFS, reproducing recognizable features.
-The functional Smagorinsky stress, by contrast, does not resemble the reference.